igory1999/test_cs/1/README.md

   ```
 * Tests
   * uses Cheetah to generate report,
-  * counts the number of succeeded and failed jobs,
+  * counts the number of succeeded and failed jobs according to the report,
-  * compares stdout from each job with the reference, excluding `time(s) = ` line that might be different,
+  * compares `stdout` from each job with the reference, excluding `time(s) = ` line that might be different,
-  * check for non-empty stderr
+  * check for non-empty `stderr` files for each job
 * Similary, one can substitute `local` by `summit`, `theta` or other supported supercomputer.